chaoss/wg-value/focus-areas/communal-value/project-recommendability.md

 ---
 Net recommendability is inspired by the [Net Promoter Score](https://www.surveymonkey.com/mp/net-promoter-score-definition-formula/).

-## Implementation

-*The usage and dissemination of health metrics may lead to privacy violations.
-Organizations may be exposed to risks.
-These risks may flow from compliance with the GDPR in the EU, with state law in the US, or with other law.
-There may also be contractual risks flowing from terms of service for data providers such as GitHub and GitLab.
-The usage of metrics must be examined for risk and potential data ethics problems.
-Please see [CHAOSS Data Ethics document](https://github.com/chaoss/community/blob/main/data-use-statement.md) for additional guidance.*

 ### Filters
 By location of engagement.
 For example, by asking from:

 * Code committer
 * Issue reporters